Cobwebs and spiders in the barn – friend or foe?

-Most spiders that live in barns pose little risk to horses, humans, and barn critters.
-Black Widows and Brown Recluse spiders have a reputation of being dangerous, but you must take into account a zillion different factors, including:
+- Most spiders that live in barns pose little risk to horses, humans, and barn critters.
+Black Widows and Brown Recluse spiders have a reputation of being dangerous, but you must take into account a zillion different factors.

-- Species of spider.
+- What’s the species of the spider?
 Widows and Brown Recluse spiders have multiple species in the US, some are more dangerous than others.
-Also, there are many species of spiders that are virtually identical to the Brown Recluse that you need to examine their tiny, tiny eyes.
+Also, there are many species of spiders that are virtually identical to the Brown Recluse, the only difference being their tiny, tiny eyes.

 - Did the spider break the skin?
 Many spiders can’t bite through skin, much less the hair of a horse, cat, or dog.

 - What’s your medical history?
 Elderly and young people are more likely to have a reaction to a spider bite.